-The COUNTIF function is to count the number of cells that meet one criterion such as the cells with a text string, and the cells with a certain value, etc. The following formula is to help you get the count of cells that are equal to a particular value.
+The COUNTIF function counts the number of cells that meet one criterion, such as the cells with a text string, the cells with a certain value, etc. The following formula is to help you get the count of cells equal to a particular value.

 Example: You are working with a dataset with the first name in column A, the last name in column B, and the salary in column C.